brindle5/design_hub/README.md

 The **Procfile** can be created with the following command:
 - `echo web: gunicorn app_name.wsgi > Procfile`
 - *replace **app_name** with the name of your primary Django app name; the folder where settings.py is located*

+Heroku needs runtime.txt to know what version of Python to use and for that, use the line:
+- `python-3.9.16`

 For Heroku deployment, follow these steps to connect your own GitHub repository to the newly created app: